chaitanyagupta/XCDataModelPrinter/README.md

     git config diff.xcdatamodel.xfuncname ^Entity.*$
     git config diff.xcdatamodel.textconv XCDataModelPrinter

+   If you want to use compact mode for viewing diffs, use

+    git config diff.xcdatamodel.textconv "XCDataModelPrinter -c"

    Now, whenever you use any git command which shows a diff output (e.g. `git diff`, `git log -p`, `git show`, etc.) and there's a change in an xcdatamodel file, you should be able to understand